microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 `1.8.0_111` | Java 8, Update 111
 `1.8.0_92` | Azul's Zulu OpenJDK 8, Update 92
 `1.8.0_102` | Azul's Zulu OpenJDK 8, Update 102
-> Note: It is recommended to ignore the minor version number like the following example so that the latest supported JVM will be used in your Web App.
+> Note: It is recommended to ignore the minor version number so that the latest supported JVM will be used in your Web App.

 #### `<javaWebContainer>` or `<webContainer>`
 Supported Value | Description